Navigating the licenses and permits you need to open your salon can be challenging.

 General Business Licenses

-On top of the salon-specific cosmetologist license, there are a few general business licenses and permit you’ll also need to start your salon business.
-These are licenses are not specific to salons but apply to almost any local business.
+In addition to the salon-specific cosmetologist license, you’ll also need a few general business licenses and permits to start your salon business.
+These licenses are not specific to salons but apply to almost any local business.
 Let’s go through what they are.

 Retail Seller Permit